MalcolmMcLean/synteny/README.md

 # synteny
-Protein and DNA sequence alignmnet using a novel synteny-based algorithm.
+Protein and DNA sequence alignment using a novel synteny-based algorithm.